 The escalating blinds in tournaments inevitably lead to some of the players sitting on a small stack in the late stages of the game, and if you play frequently, you will find yourself in such spots quite often.

-Instead of surrendering when you fall onto a short stack territory and simply punting your stack away, you can learn proper short stack strategy and play the short stack like the best tournament players out there.
+Instead of surrendering when you fall onto a short stack territory and simply punch your stack away, you can learn proper short stack strategy and play the short stack like the best tournament players out there.

 That journey starts here, with our short stack strategy tips that are guaranteed to improve your tournament strategy and allow you to survive and build your short stack up more often than most.